-- Start by unplugging the USB for 10-20 seconds and replugging.
+Start by unplugging the USB for 10-20 seconds and replugging.
 Allow a further 10-20 seconds for the device to reboot.

-- Close then reopen the program.
+Close then reopen the program.

-- Reboot the computer.
+Reboot the computer.

-- Reboot the console, ensuring that the logger is firmly connected to the console.
+Reboot the console, ensuring that the logger is firmly connected to the console.

 In most cases, these four “first steps” will resolve the issue, at least temporarily.
-However, a temporary solution is usually not a satisfactory solution because the purpose of the data logger is to continuously record data without the need to be attended.
+However, a temporary solution is usually not a satisfactory solution because the purpose of the data logger is to continuously record data without the need to be attended to.
 If the “first steps” do not resolve the issue, the baud rate or the logger mode may need to be reset on the console.
 These steps will be covered in your owner’s manual or you may seek assistance from customer support.

 If the condition is corrected but reoccurs hours or even days later, you may be experiencing USB dropout.
-Changes in the computer’s power-save settings may lead to USB dropout causing the unit power off the USB during power-save modes.
+Changes in the computer’s power-save settings may lead to USB dropout causing the unit to power off the USB during power-save modes.
 A more common cause of USB dropout is USB interference.
 The conditions which lead to USB interference are not well understood but have been documented in many cases.
 USB connections are more sensitive to outside interference than traditional connections like serial ports.
 A change to the physical desktop environment may lead to a mysterious USB interference situation.

 Even an all-in-one sensor suite is made up of individual instruments, and some of them are mechanical and exposed to the weather, and electronic faults can occur in the sensor software as well as in the base station.
-Since many sensors are solar powered, rebooting may not be as straightforward.
+Since many sensors are solar-powered, rebooting may not be as straightforward.

-A solar powered sensor will have a battery backup.
+A solar-powered sensor will have a battery backup.
 In some cases, the battery will depend upon the solar panel for recharge, in other designs, the power plan will be for the solar panel to provide primary power, excess solar power will go to charging the batteries, and there will be a non-rechargeable cell to back up the rechargeable batteries.
 These cells will have a long service life, but in certain regions where there are limited daylight hours the backup cell will require more frequent replacement.
 Refer to your user’s manual.

 Debris and normal wear and tear can prevent the anemometer vanes and the wind vane from spinning freely, leading to faulty readings.
 In most cases, a faulty condition can be observed from ground level before the need to climb to the sensor suite.

-Another sensor which is particularly susceptible to mechanical interference is the rain gauge.
+Another sensor that is particularly susceptible to mechanical interference in the rain gauge.
 One of the most common problems stems from the fact that the funnel of the rain gauge is very attractive to nesting birds.
 Some manufacturers provide screens or bird deterrent devices, but they are still subject to insect or debris infestation.
 Your owner’s manual will describe the proper procedures to disassemble the rain gauge to remove any foreign objects.
 Ensure that the bucket assembly rocks freely.